Strengthening

 2.1 — The test criteria catalogue translates abstract values into measurable variables

-In the context of the emerging AI regulation and standardisation, a series of (criteria) catalogues and standards on AI trustworthiness have also been published in Europe and Germany.
+In the context of the emerging AI regulation and standardization, a series of (criteria) catalogs and standards on AI trustworthiness have also been published in Europe and Germany.
 These are largely based on the results of the HLEG-KI.

 Details of the test criteria catalogue